marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["regular expression", flags], ["regular expression", global]}}

 The first argument can also be a regular expression, in which case the first match of the regular expression is replaced.
-When a `g` option (for _global_) is added to the regular expression, _all_ matches in the string will be replaced, not just the first.
+When a `g` option (for _global_) is added after the regular expression, _all_ matches in the string will be replaced, not just the first.

 ```
 console.log("Borobudur".replace(/[ou]/, "a"));